The German version of the General terms and conditions shall prevail, whereas the English version is provided for information only.

 § 5 Payment methods

-1. The Customer has the following payment options: prepayment/bank transfer, direct debit, Sofortüberweisung, credit card, PayPal, cash on delivery and bill.
+1. The Customer has the following payment options: prepayment/bank transfer, direct debit, Sofortüberweisung, credit card, PayPal and bill.
 In case of orders from abroad the Seller offers the following payment methods: prepayment/bank transfer, Sofortüberweisung, credit card and PayPal.

 2. If credit card is chosen as the payment method, after the order placement the total amount of an order is only reserved on the credit card of the Customer.
 After the shippmet of the goods the total amount of the invoice will be charged from the credit card of the Customer.